microsoft/restler-fuzzer/docs/user-guide/Testing.md

 * The __"tracked_parameters"__ property is optional and generated only when using `Test` mode with ```test-all-combinations```.
 This property contains key-value pairs of all of the parameters for which more than one value is being tested.
+By default, enums and custom payloads are always tracked.
+In addition, when the specification was compiled with `TrackFuzzedParameterNames` set to `true`, all fuzzable parameters will be tracked.

 #### Postprocessing Scripts:
 The `utilities` directory contains a sub-directory called `speccovparsing` that contains scripts for postprocessing speccov files.